VirosaLi/nyc-taxi/README.md

 ### Clarify Potential Collision in the Hashes

 Investigate potential collisions in the dataset and lookup table.
 It's very unlikely to occur.

-### Try Pandas instead of Spark

-Spark is a overkill.
-It might be a good choice if we actually have a cluster.
-Pandas works just fine.

-### Investigate Cloud Option

-Estimate cost of running the Spark job on Cloud.